cosmos/cosmos-sdk/docs/spec/slashing/tombstone.md

 Given that in the current state machine, an unbonding validator cannot "rebond" and re-enter the validator set, the easiest way to accomplish the tombstone, is to just put the validator into the unbonding state.
 This way, the validator cannot re-enter the validator set.
 The validator operator can rejoin the validator set using a new Operator account, or wait for the unbonding to finish, and rebond with the same Operator Key.
 Either way, however, their old delegations do not carry over.

-Doing this tombstone system and getting rid of the slashing period tracking, will make the `slashing` module way simpler, especially because we can remove all of the hooks defined in the `slashing` module.
+By implementing the tombstone system and getting rid of the slashing period tracking, will make the `slashing` module way simpler, especially because we can remove all of the hooks defined in the `slashing` module.

 > Note: The tombstone concept, only applies to byzantine faults reported over ABCI.
 For slashable offenses tracked by the state machine (such as liveness faults), as there is not a delay between infraction and slashing, no slashing period tracking is needed.
 Also, a liveness bug probably isn't so egregious that it mandates force unbonding all delegations, and so the current jail system is adequate.